 Some friends recently were saying my examples of KKK signaling in the open are just a theory.
-It’s true, I am proposing theories meant for dialogue, rather than saying I’m the final word on hidden signaling.
+It’s true, I am proposing theories meant for dialogue, rather than saying I’m the final word on fascist fashion.

 Nonetheless, hidden signaling by hate groups is a very real thing.
-It takes training and some careful observation to reveal the obfuscated messages without looking like you’ve lost your eyesight.
-Trust depends on establishing some clear explanations.
+It takes training and some careful observation to reveal the obfuscated messages without looking like you’ve lost your eyesight or joined groups on the wrong side of history.
+Trust depends on establishing some clear explanations for the hidden signals.

 Let me now relate to you the type of behavior that I believe needs greater scrutiny.
 It’s the kind of behavior that sometimes even makes it into the news.